krmboya/ansible-server-init/README.md

 In addition, a file `authorized_keys` needs to be provided under the `files` directory containing ssh public keys for persons authorized to log in as the created user

+An example playbook `init-server.example.yml` that uses this role is provided.